The Phone: Life-Line to Your Practice

 Answering the telephone blindly in a dental office is inefficient, exhausting, and unproductive.

 I had used an outside company for their recall program, but their integrated phone system did not fit our budget.
 Our team was already using Practice by Numbers (PbN) to monitor our goals for hygiene team performance, tracking treatment acceptance of new and existing patients, and simplifying our receivables process.
 I checked the PbN website and found my solution!

-The Solution: Phone IQ
+The Solution: Smart Caller-ID

-Phone IQ by Practice by Numbers takes the guesswork out of answering the phones.
+Smart Caller-ID by Practice by Numbers takes the guesswork out of answering the phones.

 Phone IQ pairs with Open Dental and allows you to know who is calling after the first ring.
 You can identify the caller as a new or existing patient.

-For existing patients, their information appears on the computer monitor after the first ring, and instantly provides what you need to know about the caller.
+For existing patients, their information appears on the computer monitor after the first ring and instantly provides what you need to know about the caller.

 - Are they scheduled for an appointment?

 - Are they scheduled for their next recall visit?